California Solicitation Defense Attorneys – Penal Code 647 PC

 Those who are accused of solicitation are not always guilty.
 Many times, sting operations catch solicitors before any money has been exchanged.
-In a “sting,” law enforcement officials pose as either prostitutes or “Johns” in order to deceive a would-be solicitor into making a deal.
-In some cases, entrapment can accurately describe such an occurrence, and may alleviate an accused party of his or her solicitation charge in California.
+In a “sting,” law enforcement officials posing as prostitutes or “Johns” in order to deceive a would-be solicitor into making a deal.
+In some cases, entrapment can accurately describe such an occurrence and may alleviate an accused party of his or her solicitation charge in California.

 Call Wallin & Klarich Today if You Have Been Accused of Solicitation

 Solicitation, particularly pertaining to sexual activity, can tear a family apart.
 Even if a person is not convicted, that person may have to carry a stigma for the rest of his or her life.
 His or her employment situation may become complicated, and other negative factors can lead to a diminished sense of happiness in life.
-The solicitation attorneys at Wallin & Klarich are well versed in solicitation laws, and can offer you the confidential help and guidance you need to avoid any further embarrassment.
+The solicitation lawyers at Wallin & Klarich are well-versed in solicitation laws and can offer you the confidential help and guidance you need to avoid any further embarrassment.
 We have been defending people’s rights for over 30 years.

 With offices located in Los Angeles, Sherman Oaks, Torrance, Orange County, San Diego, Riverside, San Bernardino, Ventura, West Covina and Victorville, there is an experienced Wallin & Klarich criminal defense attorney available to help you no matter where you work or live

 Call us today at (877) 4-NO JAIL (877-466-5245) for a free case evaluation.